timvideos/litex-buildenv/scripts/README.md

 At the end of running the build command, you should end up with;
 ```
 Creating bit map...
-Saving bit stream in "opsis_hdmi2usb-hdmi2usbsoc-opsis.bit".
+Saving bit stream in "top.bit".
-Saving bit stream in "opsis_hdmi2usb-hdmi2usbsoc-opsis.bin".
+Saving bit stream in "top.bin".
 Bitstream generation is complete.
 Firmware 56008 bytes (9528 bytes left)
 ```

-The built gateware will be in build/misoc/build/.
+The built gateware will be in build/opsis_hdmi2usb_lm32/gateware/

 ## 3) Configure your board